electricimp/Salesforce/examples/SmartRefrigerator/README.md

 #Salesforce Smart Refrigerator

 The following Trailhead project will use  the Electric Imp platform to connect and monitor a refrigerator and a Salesforce *Connected App* to track the current temperature and humidity in the fridge.
 This example will also *open a case* in Salesforce if:  1) the refrigerator door is open for more than 30 seconds, or 2) the temperature remains over 11°C for more than 15 min, or 3) the relative humidity is over 70% for more than 15 min.
-To track the current temperature and humidity we will create a Salesforce *custom object*, then update it with new readings every 15 sec.
+To track the current temperature and humidity we will create a Salesforce *custom object*, then update it with new readings every 15 seconds.

 ## What you need